AndrewMaksimchuk/pomodoro/README.md

 No settings, just run and go :footprints:
 ![](pomodoro.jpg)

+## Features
+- Can show exercise on break time
+- Can add your custom exercise
+- Can show exercise of day from [darebee.com](https://www.darebee.com)
+- Show tray icon with number of minutes left to break

 ## Commands:
 - Take a break - start new 5 minute break
 - Skip         - skip break